 Keyword is one word or several words that people use when searching for a particular subject online.
 Keywords are also the words targeted when writing online content.
 Blog posts and pages on a website have a keyword focus so it’s SEO optimized.

+Any page that gets traffic from anywhere other than the same pages on your site — hence the name landing.
 A landing page is typically comprised of copy, images, and a form.
 A landing page is used to persuade website visitors to sign up to receive a content offer or purchase a product.
 Landing pages can be long or short, and the content is dependent on the action you want your visitors to take.

 Lead generation is the process for acquiring new leads.
 Online lead generation is done by providing valuable content to website visitors in exchange for their contact information.